 Mannion Daniels Limited is committed to complying with the United Kingdom’s Modern Slavery Act 2015.
 We take a zero-tolerance approach to modern slavery and enforce effective systems and controls to ensure modern slavery and human trafficking is not taking place in our business or our supply chain.
 Mannion Daniels Limited is required to publish a Slavery and Human Trafficking statement for each financial year.
-This statement is made pursuant to section 54(1) of the United Kingdom’s Modern Slavery Act 2015 and is Mannion Daniels Limited’s updated modern slavery and human trafficking statement for Financial Year December 2017 – November 2018.
+This statement is made pursuant to section 54(1) of the United Kingdom’s Modern Slavery Act 2015 and is Mannion Daniels Limited’ updated modern slavery and human trafficking statement for Financial Year January 2021 – December 2021.

-MannionDaniels’ supply chains consist of partners and self-employed consultants located in the UK and overseas who work with us to provide services and operational support suppliers providing goods and services to the business at corporate and project level.
-We are cognisant that our supply chains operate in high-risk environments including countries with endemic poverty, fragile governance structures and lack of awareness of human trafficking and modern slavery.
+MannionDaniels’ supply chains consist of companies, civil society organisations and consultants located around the world who work with us to deliver our services.
+We are cognisant that our supply chains sometimes operate in high-risk environments including countries with endemic poverty, fragile governance structures and lack of awareness of human trafficking and modern slavery.
 These countries also have weak systems to monitor and respond to human rights abuses and incidences of modern slavery.
-In our supply chain, we strive to engage only with business partners, consultants, suppliers and associates who demonstrate a serious commitment to health and safety and operate in compliance with human rights laws.
-We aim to ensure that modern slavery and human trafficking is not taking place in our operations and in the supply chains that provide their goods and services through robust and regularly updated policies, guidelines, training and mechanisms to detect and prevent modern slavery and human trafficking.
+In our supply chain, we strive to engage only with business partners, consultants, suppliers, and associates who demonstrate a serious commitment to health and safety and operate in compliance with human rights laws.
+We aim to ensure that modern slavery and human trafficking is not taking place in our operations and in the supply chains that provide their goods and services through robust and regularly updated policies, guidelines, training, and mechanisms to detect and prevent modern slavery and human trafficking.
 This is achieved through the implementation of our compliance programmes based on our policies and procurement systems.

-MannionDaniels undertakes regular risk assessment to facilitate good decision making in our business operations and throughout the delivery of services.
+MannionDaniels undertakes regular risk assessments to facilitate good decision making in our business operations and throughout the delivery of services.
 This includes decisions and efforts to mitigate the risk of modern slavery and human trafficking in our supply chain.
-At a project level, risks are assessed in relation to modern slaver and other risks.
-This is on-going and standard practice.
-Risk and exposure are viewed according to these key areas: country, sectoral, business opportunity, and business partnerships.
+At a project level, risks are assessed in relation to modern slavery and other risks.
+This is an on-going and standard practice.
+Risk and exposures are viewed according to these key areas: country, sectoral, business opportunity, and business partnerships.

 We take seriously our responsibility to monitor the effectiveness of our policies in this area.
 MannionDaniels’ has a compliance programme to implement and review our policies relating to our legal and ethical compliance as well as the quality and impact of our work.
 Under our compliance team we regularly undertake internal reviews of our approach and performance in relation to our implementation of policies throughout the supply chain.
 In addition, MannionDaniels’ whistleblowing policy is publicised widely at corporate and at project level.
 It presents our commitment to upholding ethical values and practices and promotes a business culture that enables staff, business partners and others to feel comfortable raising concerns without fear of retribution.
 MannionDaniels investigates complaints about suspected modern slavery and human trafficking.
 To support this, we have established by an anonymous, free-to-call and confidential whistleblowing service, which allows for the reporting of concerns including on modern slavery and human trafficking through a safe and secure mechanism.
 All complaints made through the whistleblowing service or other reporting methods are reviewed and investigated.
 MannionDaniels does not tolerate acts of retaliation against anyone who makes a good faith report of a possible violation, or who participates in an investigation of possible wrongdoing.
-In addition, we undertake internal reviews of our approach in relation to modern slavery and human trafficking on a frequent basis and have key performance indicators in place for the provision of support and capacity building that we provide to our supply chain.